alkamauss/content/sites/dev.mauss/curated/cheat-sheet/bash.md

 du -a path/to/start | sort -nr | head -n 10
 ```

-## File and folder manipulation
+## File and directory manipulation

-`Copy method`, it creates a hard link for the file or everything in the folder to the desired destination.
+`Copy method`, it creates a hard link for the file or everything in the directory to the desired destination.
 Hard linking is crucial for media management so that you won't have a lot of wasted space with duplicates or multiple files with similar data and different file names.

 ```bash
 #$ file: Copy Method